 This is why it is always a good idea to consult first with a physician as to what possible effects a particular medication could have when taken with other substances such as alcohol.
 If possible, the safer way would be to refrain from taking potentially reactive substances such as alcohol and other medications, along with DayQuil.

-As mentioned earlier, if possible, refrain from taking in two substances that could have adverse effects on the body if combined.
+Refrain from taking in two substances that could have adverse effects on the body if combined.
 Depending on the physiology of a person, a single drink of alcohol could stay in the body for a minimum of three hours.
 Anything taken within this period could react with the alcohol already in the body.

 Conversely, DayQuil’s effects could last anywhere between four to six hours, depending on the person.
 Any other substance taken during this period could also interact with the DayQuil already in the system.
 Due to the fact that different people have different thresholds, whatever period passes for a “safe” time to take alcohol after taking DayQuil, or vice versa, is completely relative to the person.